-Unfortunately, if I had to sum up the next phase of your case, I'd have to call it "documents."
+Unfortunately, if I had to sum up the next phase of your case, I'd call it "documents."
 You'll be given a list of documents we need to prepare your case for filing.
-You can find that list of "mandatory documents" on the resource page of this website.
+You can find that list of "mandatory documents" on the resources page of our website.

 As you take a look at this list, you may wonder why all these documents are needed.
-Please remember that it was not my idea to make you assemble all these documents.
+Please remember that it was not our idea to make you assemble all these documents.
 Bankruptcy law has become more complicated over the last few years and much more document-intensive.
 We need these documents to properly prepare your case.
 Without them, your case could be dismissed.
 Having the required documents is so important to the success of your case that we won't file your case until we have them.

-We'll work with you to help you assemble documents you may be having difficulty obtaining, and we will keep an ongoing list of what we have and what we still need to file your case.
 When you look at the list of required documents, DON'T PANIC!
 Many documents may not be applicable to your case.
-For example, if you do not own a corporation or limited liability company, you obviously don't need to supply us with business documents.
+For example, if you do not own a corporation or limited liability company, you obviously don't need to supply us with those business documents.
 We'll make this as painless as possible, but this stage in your case is critical to achieving your goal of getting your debts discharged.